Overview

 Alaska is likely to experience different impacts than many other states due to the unique structure of our Medicaid program and the bill’s built-in exemptions.

-- The bill also creates a Rural Health Transformation Program, which Alaska is well-positioned to benefit from.
+• The bill also created a Rural Health Transformation Program.
 Alaska will use this funding to strengthen rural care delivery and build system supports to improve health outcomes.

 What are the new community engagement requirements, and who do they affect?